CiscoDevNet/terraform-provider-intersight/website/docs/r/kubernetes_cluster_profile.html.markdown

 This complex property has following sub-properties:
   + `kube_config`:(string)(ReadOnly) Kubernetes configuration to connect to the cluster as an system administrator.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+* `loadbalancer_block_ip_leases`:(Array) An array of relationships to ippoolBlockLease resources.
+This complex property has following sub-properties:
+  + `moid`:(string) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `loadbalancer_ip_leases`:(Array) An array of relationships to ippoolIpLease resources.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.